All About Tonight (Pixie Lott song)

-"All About Tonight" is a song by English singer Pixie Lott from her second studio album, Young Foolish Happy (2011).
+"All About Tonight" is a song by the English singer Pixie Lott from her second studio album, Young Foolish Happy (2011).
 It was written by Lott, Tebey Ottoh, Brian Kidd, and Tommy Lee James, and produced by Kidd.
 The song released as the album's lead single on 2 September 2011, after premiering on BBC Radio 1's The Chris Moyles Show on 11 July 2011.

 "All About Tonight" debuted at number one on the UK Singles Chart, becoming Lott's third number-one single on the chart.
 The song was nominated for British Single at the 2012 Brit Awards.
 The accompanying music video was directed by Marc Klasfeld and depicts Lott during a night out with her friends in Downtown Los Angeles.

 Background and composition

 "All About Tonight" was written during a studio meeting between Lott, Canadian singer-songwriter Tebey and producer Brian Kidd at the ole Pop/Urban Songcamp in Los Angeles.
 Tebey had started working with a new manager, Ed Jefferson, who introduced him to Kidd.
 When the two got together, Tebey had the track done and his job was to write the top line.
 "I wrote the verse and started on the chorus, but I wasn't really loving it; I didn't think it was as strong as it should be.
 I called my friend Tommy Lee James, who's my main co-writer.
 He just happened to be in Los Angeles so I had him come by the studio and we wrote the rest of the song together after redoing the chorus", Tebey explained.
 "We weren't trying to write for her.
 We just wanted to write a great, upbeat pop song and it just so happened that it was what they were looking for in the next stage of her career, which is to try and break her in America... but the song can definitely work in the U.K. as well."
 The song was sent to A&R executives Jamie Nelson and Joe Kentish at Mercury Records, who showed immediate interest in it.

 Musically, "All About Tonight" is a dance-pop and electropop song with elements of Hi-NRG.
 Lott herself described the song as "a party track about going out with the girls and forgetting about past dramas and relationships so that you can have fun and let your hair down."